bitovi/react-to-web-component/README.md

 ## API

-`reactToWebComponent(ReactComponent, React, ReactDOM)` takes the following:
+`reactToWebComponent(ReactComponent, React, ReactDOM, options)` takes the following:

 - `ReactComponent` - A react component that you want to convert to a Web Component.
 - `React` - A version of React (or [preact-compat](https://preactjs.com/guide/v10/switching-to-preact)) the component works with.
 - `ReactDOM` - A version of ReactDOM (or preact-compat) that the component works with.
+- `options` - An optional set of parameters.
+- `options.shadow` - Use shadow DOM rather than light DOM.

 A new class inheriting from `HTMLElement` is returned.
 This class can be directly passed to `customElements.define` as follows: